RIDDLESDOWN

 On the night of the committee meeting, anyone who has notified the committee clerk that they wish to address the committee must register their attendance at the Town Hall with the committee clerk at least 15 minutes before the meeting starts.

-to come to an agreement between themselves on this.
+Where more than one objector has registered to speak and the arrangements have not been resolved in advance, the committee clerk will inform the parties involved as they register so that they can decide either who will address the committee or how they will divide up the three minutes allocated to them.
+Objectors are expected to come to an agreement between themselves on this.
 Where objectors cannot come to an agreement, the chair will decide who will be accorded the right to speak.
 Preference will normally be given to those who are potentially most affected by the planning application and particularly those closest to the application site.

 Reasons for objecting to a planning application:

 You should include as many of the following as appropriate to the planning application (this list is not exhaustive).
-Some design guidelines are available from the Council’s Urban Design Policies, Chapter 4 Link

 1. Density:

-4. Trees:
+5. Trees:

 A dim view is taken with loss of trees especially mature ones.
 This includes the consideration of earthworks during the construction.
 This is usually unacceptable in an area such as Riddlesdown where trees are a major feature in the landscape and should be retained where possible.
 Some trees on the site may already have Tree Preservation Orders (TPO's) on them.
-Check with the Planning Department to see if this is the case.
+Check with the Planning Department (Tree Section) to see if this is the case.

-5. Will you be overlooked (from windows/balconies etc) and have a loss of privacy?
+6. Will you be overlooked (from windows/balconies etc) and have a loss of privacy?

 If the development is large or inappropriate with windows/balconies/patios that may overlook adjacent property owners, with a subsequent significant loss of privacy, then say so.

-6. Wildlife:
+7. Wildlife:

 Riddlesdown has much wildlife including many bird, fox, deer, bat, dormouse and badger populations and it is crucial to retain this invaluable habitat that is essential to the survival of wildlife.
+If there are any wetland nearby then the Great Crested Newt may also be present.

-7. Loss of light and overshadowing:
+8. Loss of light and overshadowing:

 Will the new building take any prescriptive rights of light from any existing doors and windows, particularly to habitable rooms.
 Will there be extensive loss of sunlight to habitable rooms.
 If so, say so.

-8. Noise and disturbance:
+9. Noise and disturbance:

 If the application is for a commercial change of use and is next to or close to existing residential dwellings then highlight the possible noise disturbance from the trade use and the additional traffic movement that might take place.
 Indicate any possible smells that may emanate from the proposed site/application.
 Note: the Planning Department cannot take into account, the noise or nuisance or disturbance that the building work will cause.

-9. Loss of view:
+10. Loss of view:

 A fair number of buildings in Riddlesdown are built on slopes.
 One point which could be relevant in planning terms, is the loss of a view.
 It has been said that “there is no right to a view”.
 Whilst that is correct in legal terms, it does not mean that the loss of a view is necessarily irrelevant to planning.
 The enjoyment of a view could be an important part of the residential amenity of a neighbouring property or properties, and its loss might therefore have an adverse impact on the residential amenity of that property or properties.
 Loss of a view from a public viewpoint might also have a wider impact on a neighbourhood, and such matters ought to be taken into account when they are raised, although the decision can often be at the discretion of the Planning Officer.
 There is no hard and fast or legal rule here.

-10. Croydon Council’s and Government Planning Policies:
+11. Croydon Council’s and Government Planning Policies:

 If you like the proposed improvement/development: